Skip to content

 When Micro-Specs Outperform Broad Specifications

-Micro-specs outperform broad specifications when the failure cost of missed edge cases exceeds the cost of decomposition.
+Micro-specs outperform broad specifications when the failure cost of missed edge cases is higher than the cost of decomposition.
 Five scenarios consistently favor micro-specs over broader approaches.

-• AI-generated CRUD APIs: Micro-specs per endpoint ensure that request validation, response formats, and error cases each get dedicated tests.
+• AI-generated CRUD APIs: Micro-specs per endpoint ensure request validation, response format, and error cases get dedicated tests.
 The decision threshold: if an endpoint has more than three distinct error states, micro-specs outperform a broad spec.

 • Complex validation logic: Each validation rule becomes one micro-spec with one test.
 A payment module decomposes into micro-specs for Luhn checks, expiry date validation, CVV length, and amount bounds.
 The practical signal: if a bug in a single rule would cause a silent production failure, it warrants a micro-spec.